senocular/senocular.github.com/articles/js_history_of_decorators.md

 JavaScript doesn't support decorators, not officially, not yet.
 But they are planned for to the language, as suggested by the current stage 2 [decorator proposal](https://github.com/tc39/proposal-decorators).
 Even so, developers have been using them in production for years.
 Unfortunately, what they've been using is very likely not like what will eventually become part of the standard.

-Here, we'll look into the changes of the decorators spec over its last couple of revisions, from where it started (what's out there now) to where it looks like its going to end up.
+Here, we'll look into the changes of the decorators spec over its last couple of revisions, from where it started (what's out there now) to where it looks like it's going to end up.

 ## What are Decorators?